JPNZ4/CryptoWatch/readme.md

 - [x] The submission must compile and run.

 ### Loops, Functions, I/O
 - [x] The project demonstrates an understanding of C++ functions and control structures.
+(All files in /src)
-- [x] The project reads data from a file and process the data, or the program writes data to a file.
+- [ ] The project reads data from a file and process the data, or the program writes data to a file.
+(No file read, but JSON data obtained from API)
 - [x] The project accepts user input and processes the input.
+(User can interact with widgets - imgui_layer.*)

 ### Object Oriented Programming
 - [x] The project uses Object Oriented Programming techniques.
+(All files in /src)
-- [x] Classes use appropriate access specifiers for class members.
+- [x] Classes use appropriate access specifiers for class members. (imgui_layer / data / custom_glfw_window classes)
-- [x] Class constructors utilize member initialization lists.
+- [x] Class constructors utilize member initialization lists. (custom_glfw_window.h - line 5)
-- [x] Classes abstract implementation details from their interfaces.
+- [x] Classes abstract implementation details from their interfaces. (imgui_layer / data / custom_glfw_window classes)
-- [x] Classes encapsulate behavior.
+- [x] Classes encapsulate behavior. (imgui_layer / data / custom_glfw_window classes)
-- [x] Classes follow an appropriate inheritance hierarchy.
+- [ ] Classes follow an appropriate inheritance hierarchy.
+(No inheritance used)
 - [ ] Overloaded functions allow the same function to operate on different parameters.
 - [ ] Derived class functions override virtual base class functions.
 - [ ] Templates generalize functions in the project.

 ### Memory Management
-- [x] The project makes use of references in function declarations.
+- [x] The project makes use of references in function declarations. (imgui_layer.h line 39)
-- [x] The project uses destructors appropriately.
+- [ ] The project uses destructors appropriately.
-- [x] The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+- [ ] The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
 - [ ] The project follows the Rule of 5.
 - [ ] The project uses move semantics to move data, instead of copying it, where possible.
 - [ ] The project uses smart pointers instead of raw pointers.

 ### Concurrency
-- [x] The project uses multithreading.
+- [x] The project uses multithreading. (data.cpp - line 20)
 - [ ] A promise and future is used in the project.
-- [x] A mutex or lock is used in the project.
+- [x] A mutex or lock is used in the project. (data.cpp - line 148 & 91)
 - [ ] A condition variable is used in the project.